realmbgl/kudo-tutorial/unit3/README.md

 ## unit 4: custom plans

 This unit builds on `unit 2` showcasing how `update`, and `upgrade` plans get triggered.
-It also showcase `controlled parameter update` can be triggered.
+It also showcases how `controlled parameter update` can be triggered.

 The YAML files of the framework are the following.